aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Properties

-* `static viewModelRequireMetadataKey: any` - The metadata key for storing requires declared in a ViewModel.
+* `static viewModelRequireMetadataKey: string` - The metadata key for storing requires declared in a ViewModel.

 #### Methods